STUDY | EXPLORE | ADVOCATE

 *Mandatory Course

 This course will offer an in-depth look at World War II and how it played out in Europe.
-It will combine military history with the political and social aspects of the war.
-The course seeks to offer a comprehensive picture of a conflict that claimed the lives of tens of millions of peoples.
+It will combine military history with political and social aspects of the war.
+The course seeks to offer a comprehensive picture of a conflict that claimed the lives of tens of millions of people.
 It will do so by analyzing different perceptions, levels, and layers of the conflict.
 The course will also touch upon questions of remembrance, justice, and portrayals in popular culture.
 Furthermore, by including recently discovered footage and other sources from the time, it is hoped that this course will challenge existing trends that put this conflict into a very distant and removed past.
+This course will open up important perspectives on and the background of the Holocaust.

 The aim of this concentrated course is to introduce the field of Holocaust history through a variety of angles: (a) its course of development over the decades as a result of a variety of factors - political interests and pressures, judicial and restitution procedures, archival accessibility, scholarly methodologies, media representations, coping strategies of survivors and defense strategies of perpetrators, and more; (b) major controversies that dominate(d) the field; (c) coping with the challenge of conceptualization; (d) the Holocaust historian's workshop: from raw documents to the shaping of historical interpretation: analyzing a selection of key historical documents and their interpretations by scholars.